+- g.
+This citation is to a decision of the U.S. District Court of the Virgin Islands that was rendered in 2011.
+The decision can be found in Volume 775, page 765, of the Federal Supplement, Second Series (F.Supp.2d), published by West Publishing Company.

-- 29. (LO 2)
+- 29. (LO 2) See Concept Summary 2.2.

 - a.
 None.

 - b.
 USTC.

 - c.
 USTC.

 - d.
 USTC.

 - e.
 TCM.

-- 30. (LO 2) Decisions of the U.S. Court of Federal Claims (formerly named the Claims Court) are published in the USTCs; AFTRs; and the West Publishing Co. reporter called the Federal Reporter, Second Series (F.2d) (before October 1982) and Claims Court Reporter (beginning October 1982 through October 30, 1992).
+- 30. (LO 2) Decisions of the U.S. Court of Federal Claims (formerly named the Claims Court) are published in the USTCs (CCH); the AFTRs (RIA); and the West Publishing Co. reporter called the Federal Claims Reporter, Second Series (F.2d) (before October 1982) and the Claims Court Reporter (beginning October 1982 through October 30, 1992).
 The name of the U.S. Court of Federal Claims was changed from the Claims Court effective October 30, 1992.
 Currently, this court's decisions are published in the Federal Claims Reporter.
 See Concept Summary 2.2.

 - 31. (LO 1, 2)

 - a.
 Yes.
-Exhibit 2.3
+Exhibit 2.3.

 - b.
 No. Not published there.
-Concept Summary 2.2
+Concept Summary 2.2.

 - c.
 No. Published by private publishers.
-Exhibit 2.3
+Exhibit 2.3.

 - d.
 Yes.
-Exhibit 2.3
+Exhibit 2.3.

 - e.
 Yes.
-Exhibit 2.3
+Exhibit 2.3.

 - f.
-No. Concept Summary 2.2
+No. Concept Summary 2.2.

 - g.
 Yes.
-Exhibit 2.3
+Exhibit 2.3.

 - h.
-No. Concept Summary 2.2
+No. Concept Summary 2.2.

-- 32. (LO 3) After understanding the relevant facts:
+- 32. (LO 3) After understanding the relevant facts and the accounting rules related to qualified stock options:

 - Yvonne can begin with the index volumes of the available tax services: RIA, CCH, or BNA Portfolios.

 - A key word search on an online service should be helpful-Thomson Reuters Checkpoint, CCH IntelliConnect, LexisNexis, or Westlaw (or WestlawNext).

 - Yvonne may browse through IRS publications (available on the IRS website).

-- Yvonne could consult CCH's Federal Tax Articles to locate current appropriate articles written about child support payments.
+- Yvonne could consult CCH's Federal Tax Articles to locate current appropriate articles written about qualified stock options.
 Thomson Reuters publishes the Index to Federal Tax Articles that is organized using RIA's paragraph index system.

 - Additional information can be found on the internet.
-The directory at taxsites.com could be useful.

 - 33. (LO 4) The current Code can be found in various places.
 Several of the major tax services publish paperback editions of the Code (and Regulations).
 These editions are usually revised twice each year.
-An annotated and abridged version of the Code and Regulations is published annually by Cengage (by James E. Smith and Mark Altieri).
 Further, the text of the Code may be found in the major tax services and as Title 26 of the U.S. Code.
 The Code also may be found on the Web. - 34.
-(LO 2, 4) The best means of locating tax articles pertinent to your problem is through Commerce Clearing House's Federal Tax Articles.
+(LO 2, 3, 4) The best means of locating tax articles pertinent to your problem is through Commerce Clearing House's Federal Tax Articles.
 This multivolume service includes a subject index, a Code section number index, and an author's index.
 Another is the Index to Federal Tax Articles (published by Thomson Reuters).
-Both of these indexes are updated periodically, but are available only in print form.
+Both of these indexes are updated periodically but are available only in print form.

-Court decisions, revenue rulings and procedures, and other relevant authority may be reviewed for reliability by using a citator within the commercial tax service.
+Court decisions, revenue rulings and procedures, and other relevant authority may be reviewed for reliability using a citator within the commercial tax service.
 A citator provides the history of a case, including the authority relied on (e.g., other judicial decisions) in reaching the result.
 Reviewing the references listed in the citator discloses whether the decision was appealed and, if so, with what result (e.g., affirmed, reversed, or remanded).
 It also reveals other cases with the same or similar issues and how they were decided.
-Thus, a citator reflects on the validity of a case and may lead to other relevant authority.
+As a result, a citator reflects on the validity of a case and may lead to other relevant authority.
 If one intends to rely on a judicial decision to any significant degree, "running" the case through a citator is imperative.